ojster

 High-level flow

-1. Client selection: scan environment for values matching OJSTER_REGEX (configurable).
+1. Selection: client scans environment for values matching OJSTER_REGEX (configurable).

-2. HTTP over Unix socket: client posts key → encrypted value map to the Ojster server over the Unix domain socket.
+2. IPC: client posts key → encrypted value map to the Ojster server over a Unix domain socket.

-6. Return: send decrypted map back to client.
+4. Return: server sends decrypted map back to client.

-7. Exec: client merges values and execs the real entrypoint.
+5. Exec: client merges values into the environment and execs the real entrypoint.

 Key implementation details